gleb64/NoClick/README.md

 ## How it works

 My log investigation showed that the click sound is playing between the intents DREAMING_STARTED and SCREEN_OFF.
-Both of these events occur when the screen is turned off, with an interval of about 1 second.
+Both of these events occur when the screen turns off, with an interval of about 1 second.
 This sound is played through the Media channel.
 Therefore, this service mutes that channel between these events.

 ## License